I’m pregnant, how will COVID-19 affect me?

 After birth if you are unwell you may be moved to a specialised area within the hospital which is caring for patients with COVID-19 infection.
 If you and your baby are well the baby can stay with you in a single room on the postnatal ward.
 You will both remain in quarantine (isolation) for a minimum of 14 days after the birth, ether in the hospital or at home.

-Skin-to-skin contact at birth and breastfeeding will continue to be encouraged, but mothers who have suspected or confirmed COVID-19 will need to protect their baby during any close contact by wearing a face mask, and maintaining hand hygiene for at least 14 days after birth, and while you remain infectious.
+Skin-to-skin contact at birth and breastfeeding will continue to be encouraged, but mothers and their support person who have suspected or confirmed COVID-19 will need to protect their baby during any close contact by wearing a face mask, and washing your hands regularly for at least 14 days after birth, and while you remain infectious.

 What happens if my baby is admitted to the nursery and I have COVID-19?

 If your baby is born early or is unwell, or if you yourself are too unwell to look after your baby, he or she will be looked after in a special isolation area.
-This might be in the hospital nursery, or if your baby is well, in a single room with a nominated asymptomatic member of your family who can look after the baby for you.
-These plans will be discussed with you and your partner in advance of the birth wherever possible.
+This might be in the hospital nursery, or if your baby is well, in a single room with a chosen asymptomatic member of your family who can look after the baby for you.
+These plans will be discussed with you and your partner before the birth wherever possible.

 Will my baby be tested for COVID-19?

-Routine testing of well babies is not recommended.
+Routine testing of well babies of mothers with suspected or confirmed COVID-19 is not recommended.

 Will my baby be able to have the usual screening tests and vaccinations after birth?

-Yes, it is important that all babies receive the usual tests and vaccinations which will protect him or her against several illnesses and ensure any health problems are managed as soon as possible.
-There may be some changes to the way these are provided though, dependent on your own health and circumstances.
+Yes, it is important that all babies receive the usual tests and vaccinations which will protect your baby against several illnesses and ensure any health problems are managed as soon as possible.
+There may be some changes to the way these are provided though, dependent on your own health and situation.
 Your midwife and child and family health nurse will talk with you about when and where you baby will receive the first hearing check, newborn bloodspot test, physical examination and vaccinations.